 Our story (so far!):

-No Vice Ice began when Ella (one of our directors) began to explore the ways in which food might be able to help her manage her long term health conditions - Epilepsy and Anxiety.
+No Vice Ice began when our founding director began to explore the ways in which food might be able to help her manage her long term health conditions - Epilepsy and Anxiety.
 She quickly found that there was a vast amount of information available to her, a lot of which had contradicting advice and evidence about what she 'should' or 'shouldn't' be eating in order to best manage her health.
 She found that many of the recommended diets were difficult to access and needed specialist equipment, expensive ingredients and mental energy that she struggled to find!
 She was also uncertain about how her passion for sustainability could sit alongside some of the diets, further complicating her decisions about what and how to eat.
 This was made more difficult by her reliance on a low Universal Credit income as she struggled to find suitable employment as a result of her conditions.
 These uncertainties led to her feeling disempowered about her food choices and she struggled to make decisions around what foods were 'best'.
 She found it hard to communicate these difficulties with other people in ways that were beneficial; with spaces offering these conversations often focusing on 'single issue' agendas and being didactic or judgemental, which added to feelings of shame, fatigue and social isolation.
 It was only after many years of struggling to determine what the 'right' food choices were, that she began to realise that she was not alone in this struggle.
 Many people are uncertain about what, how and why they should be eating certain foods - with a unique set of challenges arising for people with long term health conditions/disabilities.
 Our starting group of directors and associates came together due to our shared experience of, and interest in these issues.
 No Vice Ice was born in order to help create fun inclusive spaces for communities to connect with these issues and with each other!

 Our Mission: Licking the Planet into Shape